eth-protocol-fellows/cohort-one/notes/cesarbrazon/1_ethereum-architecture.md

 ## Smart Contracts (SC)

-Script or a program that is written in a high level programming languages that allows the implementation of complex logic that can be runned agaisnt the EVM - You can see it as open source libraries that lives forever in Ethereum, giving the capacity to interact with that code once the SC has been deployed.
+Script or a program that is written in a high level programming languages that allows the implementation of complex logic that can be executed agaisnt the EVM - You can see it as open source libraries that lives forever in Ethereum, giving the capacity to interact with that code once the SC has been deployed.
 The compilers (from `solidity` or `vyper`) converts the high level language into `bytecode` and then it is stored in the Global State.

 Smart contracts are stored in the global state with four parameters:
 - Nonce